-Christine Maziar, formerly provost at the University of Minnesota, was elected vice president and associate provost at the University of Notre Dame in summer 2004 and promoted to senior associate provost in summer 2007.
-Her responsibilities include administration of budgets, academic space management, and the implementation of the University's academic strategic plan.
+Christine was elected vice president and associate provost at the University of Notre Dame in summer 2004 and promoted to senior associate provost in summer 2007.
+Her responsibilities include administration of budgets, academic space management, and faculty appointments.

 Dr. Maziar served as Minnesota's chief academic officer from July 2002 until stepping down to accept the appointment at Notre Dame.
 As provost, she was directly responsible for all colleges and academic units on the Twin Cities campus, except those in the Academic Health Center.
 She also oversaw the University Libraries, and the Offices of Information Technologies, Admissions, Student Affairs, and Enrolled Student Services.